pydata/xarray/doc/time-series.rst

 native representation of dates to those that fall between the years 1678 and 2262.
-When a netCDF file contains dates outside of these bounds, dates will be returned as arrays of :py:class:`cftime.datetime` objects and a :py:class:`~xarray.CFTimeIndex` can be used for indexing.
-The :py:class:`~xarray.CFTimeIndex` enables only a subset of the indexing functionality of a :py:class:`pandas.DatetimeIndex` and is only enabled when using the standalone version of ``cftime`` (not the version packaged with earlier versions ``netCDF4``).
+When a netCDF file contains dates outside of these bounds, dates will be returned as arrays of :py:class:`cftime.datetime` objects and a :py:class:`~xarray.CFTimeIndex` will be used for indexing.  :py:class:`~xarray.CFTimeIndex` enables a subset of the indexing functionality of a :py:class:`pandas.DatetimeIndex` and is only fully compatible with the standalone version of ``cftime`` (not the version packaged with earlier versions ``netCDF4``).
 See :ref:`CFTimeIndex` for more information.

 Datetime indexing
 -----------------